 Influence on Traditional Sports Viewership

 Fantasy sports have had a profound impact on traditional sports viewership, altering how fans consume live events.
-A study by Nielsen Sports revealed that avid fantasy sports participants are more likely to watch live sports broadcasts compared to non-participants.
-This heightened interest is largely due to the personal investment players have in the performance of individual athletes, which extends beyond mere team allegiance.
+Heightened interest is largely due to players' personal investment in the performance of individual athletes, which extends beyond mere team allegiance.
 As a result, sports leagues and broadcasters have noticed increased viewership numbers during games featuring popular fantasy athletes.

 Moreover, fantasy sports have introduced new fan engagement strategies for traditional sports leagues.
 By offering fantasy-related content, such as player analysis and injury reports, leagues have found innovative ways to keep fans engaged throughout the season.
 This symbiotic relationship benefits both the fantasy sports industry and traditional sports leagues, creating a dynamic where each supports the growth and popularity of the other.
 Consequently, this has led to a broader audience base and increased revenue streams for all parties involved.